Ira Steven Behr

 Ira Steven Behr (born October 23, 1953) is an American screenwriter and television producer, best known for his work on Star Trek, especially Star Trek: Deep Space Nine, on which he served as showrunner and executive producer.
-He was the executive producer and showrunner on Crash, executive producer on Syfy's Alphas, and a writer and co-executive producer on Outlander.
+He was the executive producer and showrunner on Crash, executive producer on Syfy's Alphas and a writer and co-executive producer on Outlander.

 Biography

 Behr was born in New York City to a Jewish family.
 He studied at Lehman College in New York City.
 After graduating, he moved to Los Angeles to pursue a career writing comedies for television and film.

-Behr married Laura Feder, who is credited as choreographer on three episodes of Deep Space Nine and one episode of Voyager.
+Behr is married to Laura Feder, who is credited as choreographer on three episodes of Deep Space Nine and one episode of Voyager.

 Career

 Early work

 Behr's first writing job was on the dramatic series Bret Maverick.
 Behr continued to work on television dramas, throughout the 1980s, among them: